Where to Stay in Dubai First Time: 8 BEST Areas

 As an area known to have many rich and powerful visitors passing through, you will find many of Dubai’s best luxury hotels here.
 This is a neighborhood catering to those with plenty of money to spend, so it’s not ideal for budget travelers.

-Best places to stay in Dubai in Trade Centre:
+Best places to stay in Dubai in Trade Centre for first-time tourists:

 🔍MORE HOTEL DEALS IN TRADE CENTRE